Frank Abbott Rhododendron

 A spectacular broadleaf evergreen shrub featuring rosy-pink flowers in spring and an upright habit, interesting fall coloration; absolutely must have well-drained, highly acidic and organic soil, use plenty of peat moss when planting

 Frank Abbott Rhododendron is smothered in stunning clusters of fragrant rose trumpet-shaped flowers at the ends of the branches in late spring.
-It has green foliage.
-The narrow leaves turn an outstanding tomato-orange in the fall.
-The fruit is not ornamentally significant.
+It has green evergreen foliage.
+The narrow leaves turn an outstanding tomato-orange in the fall, which persists throughout the winter.

 Frank Abbott Rhododendron is an open multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.